Navz12345/NLP-Assignment_3/Report.md

 ## Overview

-This project implements the full two-stage sequential instruction-tuning pipelinewith judge evaluation.
+This project implements the full two-stage sequential instruction-tuning pipeline with judge evaluation.
 The student model is **`microsoft/Phi-3.5-mini-instruct`**, trained first on Alpaca-style general instruction data and then further tuned on a teacher-generated structured JSON dataset.
 The main goal was to study whether Stage 2 JSON specialization improves structured-output behavior without causing catastrophic forgetting of the general instruction-following ability learned in Stage 1.

 The final outcome is that **catastrophic forgetting was not observed**.
 Automatic Alpaca metrics changed only slightly from Checkpoint 1 to Checkpoint 2, and judge comparisons frequently preferred Checkpoint 2 over Checkpoint 1 on held-out Alpaca prompts.
 At the same time, JSON validity became very high, although strict schema-based JSON gains remained modest under the benchmark design used here.